 Over the years I put together a spreadsheet (download now) of various techniques to gather and analyze data for these requirements.
 Some of these techniques are my own, and others are modified versions of other people’s work that I’ve collected over the years.
 In any case, I’ve developed the spreadsheet to suite my needs, and to hopefully make them as simple and user-friendly as possible.

 The spreadsheet is arranged into various tabs, each devoted to a particular task.
 Similar logic is used across all the tabs - the user is responsible to enter certain data, and then equations built into the spreadsheet calculate the results based on those user entries.
 User input cells are shaded yellow to call attention to them, but a general caution is offered that many non-shaded cells have equations embedded in them that are totally unprotected.
-Care must be used to not damage the equations by overwriting the contents of the cell or shifting/deleting/rearranging cells that break the linked nature of the equations.
+Care must be used to not damage the equations by overwriting the contents of the cell, as well as shifting, deleting or rearranging cells that may break the linked nature of the equations.
 Simply put, be careful editing anything on the spreadsheet other than the yellow-shaded cells!

 The remainder of this article details how to use the spreadsheet and accompanying data sheets.
 There’s quite a lot of text, but don’t let that prevent you from using the spreadsheet.
 The reality is that much of the best data can be gathered in only a couple flights, using just a few data sheets.
 The spreadsheet works its magic and does all the hard work for you.